 Text-to-image

 The text-to-image fine-tuning script is experimental.
-It’s easy to overfit and run into issues like catastrophic forgetting.
+Itβs easy to overfit and run into issues like catastrophic forgetting.
 We recommend you explore different hyperparameters to get the best results on your dataset.

-model on your own dataset with PyTorch and Flax.
-All the training scripts for text-to-image finetuning used in this guide can be found in this repository if you’re interested in taking a closer look.
+Text-to-image models like Stable Diffusion generate an image from a text prompt.
+This guide will show you how to finetune the model on your own dataset with PyTorch and Flax.
+All the training scripts for text-to-image finetuning used in this guide can be found in this if youβre interested in taking a closer look.

-Before running the scripts, make sure to install the library’s training dependencies:
+Before running the scripts, make sure to install the libraryβs training dependencies:

 Copied

-And initialize an 🌍 Accelerate environment with:
+And initialize an π environment with:

 Copied

-If you have already cloned the repo, then you won’t need to go through these steps.
+If you have already cloned the repo, then you wonβt need to go through these steps.
 Instead, you can pass the path to your local checkout to the training script and it will be loaded from there.

 Using gradient_checkpointing